geh1221/geh1221.github.io/README.md

 ### Education
-Data Science and Analytics, MS
+Data Science and Analytics, MS <br>
 Georgetown University, May 2025

-Biology of Global Health, BS
+Biology of Global Health, BS <br>
 Georgetown University, May 2024

 ### Projects